FooBarWidget/gls-spec/GLS design document.md

 The config `app_start_command` in Passengerfile.json (so basically the same as the above Standalone example) should be used as a mechanism for the app developer to specify that this is a generic app that should be started with a specific command.

 No changes in Standalone required (obviously).
-But if Nginx or Apache should check whether a Passengerfile.json exists in the app root and whether it contains `app_start_command`.
+But Nginx and Apache should check whether a Passengerfile.json exists in the app root and whether it contains `app_start_command`.
 If so then it'll use that.

 Example Nginx config for an app with a Passengerfile.json containing `app_start_command`: